What Kind of Year Will 2019 Be? - December 25, 2018

-Whether it was discussions of slack, the participation rate, the Philips curve, or wage inflation, labor markets have been a constant source of interesting data.
-The trend has been clear, as Powell put in his post-FOMC press conference, “wages have moved up for workers across a wide range of occupations”, and he expects wages to continue to rise.
+Whether it was discussions of slack, the participation rate, the Phillips curve, or wage inflation, labor markets have been a constant source of interesting data.
+The trend has been clear, as Powell put in his December post-FOMC press conference, “wages have moved up for workers across a wide range of occupations”, and he expects wages to continue to rise.
 Sounds good to us, and don’t worry, as Powell assured everyone, though, “We hear a great deal of anecdotal information about labor shortages”, “wage increases do not need to be inflationary”.

 The Housing Market